happeninghq/happening/docs/development/configuration_variables.rst

 **Custom Variable Types**

 Creating a custom variable type typically requires the creation of three classes.
-To demonstrate we'll create an "EpicEditorField", which is simply a TextArea with a particular class added (that Javascript can hook onto).
+To demonstrate we'll create a "MarkdownField", which is simply a TextArea with a particular class added (that Javascript can hook onto).

 First, we must create a subclass of ``django.forms.Widget``, and implement the ``render`` method::

-    class EpicEditorWidget(forms.Textarea):
+    class MarkdownWidget(forms.Textarea):

-        """A widget that uses EpicEditor."""
+        """A widget for editing markdown."""

         def render(self, name, value, attrs):
             """Render the widget."""
-            attrs['class'] = 'edit_markdown ' + attrs.get('class', '')
+            attrs['class'] = 'markdown-widget ' + attrs.get('class', '')
-            return super(EpicEditorWidget, self).render(name, value, attrs)
+            return super(MarkdownWidget, self).render(name, value, attrs)

 In this case we have overridded forms.Textarea which is a subclass of forms.Widget and takes care of rendering a TextArea.
 We could have used render_to_string here to render completely custom html.

 We then create a subclass of ``django.forms.Field``, which references the widget to be rendered.
 It's often best here to subclass an existing ``Field`` subclass (see ``Django Form Fields Documentation <https://docs.djangoproject.com/en/1.8/ref/forms/fields/>``_, of which there are many::

-    class EpicEditorField(forms.CharField):
+    class MarkdownField(forms.CharField):

-        """A field that uses an EpicEditor markdown editor."""
+        """A field for editing markdown."""

-        widget = EpicEditorWidget
+        widget = MarkdownWidget

 In this case we subclass CharField as the widget will return a text value.

 Finally, you need to create a subclass of ``happening.configuration.ConfigurationVariable``.
 At a minimum this should point to the Field just created::

-    class EpicEditorField(ConfigurationVariable):
+    class MarkdownField(ConfigurationVariable):

-        field = EpicEditorField
+        field = forms.MarkdownField

 This could also be achieved without the ``ConfigurationVariable`` subclass.
 However, in this case you would be required to reference the ``Field`` subclass each time you create a new configuration variable of this type.
 For example::